 Note: not all PDFs have information that can be extracted by Mendeley, and sometimes the citation information will be missing, incomplete, or incorrect.
 You may have to enter citation information manually, search the Mendeley catalog, or enter the DOI, PMID, or ArcXiv ID under Catalog IDs and use the Lookup (magnifying glass).

-After installing the Web Importer (bookmarklet) in your favorite browser, you can use the Save to Mendeley button on your bookmarks toolbar when you are viewing a citation record or list of search results in a supported database (including Web of Science, PubMed, Google Scholar).
+After installing the Web Importer (bookmarklet) in your favorite browser, you can use the web importer button (red Mendeley icon) on your bookmarks toolbar when you are viewing a citation record or list of search results in a supported database (including Web of Science, PubMed, Google Scholar).
 Be aware that the Web Importer may not always bring in all citations from your results list and/or may bring in incomplete citation information.

 As you add the citation(s) to your Library, you can choose to put them in a particular folder.
 You can also choose 'download PDFs if available,' though this feature may or may not work well.

 You can have Mendeley 'watch' certain folders on your computer, then as PDFs are added to these folders they get imported into Mendeley automatically.
 Choose File - Watch Folder in Mendeley Desktop.

 Under the Files menu or the Add Files drop-down (Add Document in Mendeley Web), there is an option to enter citation information manually.

 Where your database files are stored depends on your operating system.
 The default location for the different operating systems is:

 The most common ways to import documents are demonstrated in this video (from 2011).